stavros-k/docs/docs/2-networking/1-pfsense/7-certificates/2-configuration.md

   - Click <kbd>Create Token</kbd>

 Key:
-  - Go to your Cloudflare account
+  - Navigate to your Cloudflare account
   - Click on the top right corner.
   - Click `My Profile`
   - Click `API Tokens` on the left sidebar